Battlestar Galactica (2003 video game)

 Battlestar Galactica is a science fiction video game developed by Warthog Games and published by Universal Interactive for Xbox and PlayStation 2.
 Although released in 2003, coinciding with the reimagined miniseries, the game itself is based on the original show from 1978.

 Gameplay

 During the combat, the performance of all missiles can be adjusted at any time, where the players can balance between speed and power, or blast radius and turning radius.
 The game judges the player's performance through categories at the end of each mission, and accordingly gives medals for that.
 Every mission can be replayed for more gold and extras, ranging from various art to certain codes that change the game.

 Plot

-The game follows the younger William Adama's career during the First Cylon War, as he battles against the Cylon ships.
+The game follows the younger Adama's career during the First Cylon War, as he battles against the Cylon ships.